 Investors and entrepreneurs can’t understand the whole picture of their company’s performance just by looking at the costs.
 If you aim to know, for example, how a particular business operates, you need to look at the relation between the fixed costs and the number of manufactured goods.
 You need to divide these two measures to obtain the average fixed cost.
 This will help you define the efficiency of production and the economies of scale (financial benefits your company can reap).

-Salaries of permanent workers, payments for plants and equipment are examples of fixed costs.
+Salaries of permanent workers and payments for plants and equipment are examples of fixed costs.
 Companies can’t operate without paying for equipment and appropriate building.
 Besides, you should define the number of units your company needs to produce by yourself.

 Hence, with the help of AFC, you can find out the number of funds you should allocate to produce one unit.
 Let’s find out how to estimate this metric.